 5 Simple Budgeting Guidelines to Follow

-Overwhelmed by the idea of budgeting?
-These guidelines simplify the process
+These guidelines simplify the budgeting process

 Furthermore, it doesn’t have to be based around deprivation.
 You can allow yourself a little bit of fun within the context of your overall budget.
 In fact, if you don’t like the word budgeting, then replace it with the idea that you’re creating a plan or a roadmap around how you’re going to spend your money.

 You wouldn’t drive from Boston to San Francisco without using a map or some type of navigation, would you?
-Then why would you navigate your finances without using some type of a roadmap?
+Then why would you navigate your finances without using some type of roadmap?

 Less is More